-As the San Antonio Spurs get set to face the new-and-improved Los Angeles Clippers tomorrow night, one matchup to watch for is Tim Duncan against Blake Griffin.
+As the San Antonio Spurs get set to face the new-and-improved Los Angeles Clippers tomorrow night,

 It wasn’t that long ago Duncan was the premier forward in the NBA.
 Now that honor arguably can go to Griffin. it can also be seen as a battle between the old and new guard in the NBA.

 And although Griffin might be lighting it up for the Clippers with his stellar dunks, and high-scoring games, Clippers head coach (and former Spurs guard) Vinny Del Negro feels Blake still has much to learn and points to Duncan as someone the star forward should look at to improve.